How to Turn On of Off Microsoft Defender Tamper Protection in Windows 11

 Tamper Protection doesn’t affect how third-party antivirus apps work or how they register with Windows Security.
 However, tamper protection should always be turned on to enhance device protection.

-If you turn off Tamper Protection, you will see a yellow warning in the Windows Security app under Virus & threat protection, alerting you to re-enable tamper protection to keep your device secure.
+If you turn off Tamper Protection, you will see a yellow warning in the Windows Security app under Virus & Threat Protection, alerting you to re-enable it to keep your device secure.

 How to prevent tampering Microsoft Defender antivirus with tamper protection